cdt-data-science/cdt-tea-slides/2016/jfowers/gridengine/gridengine_basics.md

 charles14               lx-amd64       24    2   12   24  0.01   62.8G    2.6G   31.4G     0.0
 ```

-# Example: Running an IPython Notebook and accessing it from outside DICE
+# Example 1: Running an IPython Notebook and accessing it from outside DICE

 1. Setup python virtual environment with IPython Notebook installed
     * Tip: install it in your home directory on DICE